 The game is designed to be played without sight.
 Although currently you can't navigate menus.

-Rhythm Doctor has 4 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 2 accessibility features for Difficulty in Rhythm Doctor which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.